Activity Fair Day

 If you are not representing a university department or registered student organization, you must also complete the Vendor Agreement [PDF] and submit with payment prior to the event.

-Table reservations will open on August 3
+Table reservations will open by Monday, January 11, 2016

 - Eligibility and representation: You may only reserve a table on behalf of your department, organization or agency.
 Non-campus vendors must submit a vendor agreement and payment in advance in order to participate.
 Registered student organizations must be in good/active standing in order to participate.
 The name of the agency, organization or department under which the reservation was made must be conspicuously displayed.
 Misrepresentation of your organization or unauthorized solicitation on behalf of other entities is prohibited.